-"Savory oriental pork roast recipe for the barbecue.
+"Savory pork roast recipe for the barbecue.
 Use this Chinese spiced pork alone, in stir-fries, or in soup.
 Serve sliced with veggie fried rice, Asian coleslaw, and grilled pineapple.
 This pork is tasty sliced and stir-fried with snow peas and onion.
 It's supreme in pho and excellent sliced into wonton or udon noodle soup.
-Best summer adaptation: in buckwheat or soba noodles for a cold oriental-flavored salad."
+Best summer adaptation: in buckwheat or soba noodles for a cold salad."

 Watch video tips and tricks

 aji mirin (sweet rice cooking wine), or more to taste

 I've marinated it for two days, it tastes nice, but nothing like Char Siu - the easiest correction Icould think of would be, add much more honey into the marinade.

 Didn't have anise or aji mirin, or dark soy sauce.
 I substituted white rice wine and normal soy sauce instead.
 I doubled the sauce so that the pork was completely covered in a tub and marinated for 2 days.
 Hubby loved it!

 I quadrupled the marinade to do a couple of pounds of pork tenderloin.
 Next time I will let it marinate for 2 days, but after one day it was very good.
 Thanks for sharing!

 Not even close...